DavidEnriqueNieves/1PaperADay/Template.md

+First pass Instructions:

+Read Abstract, Introduction, and conclusion

+Questions to answer once the paper has been read

 1. Category: What type of paper is this?
 A measure- ment paper?
 An analysis of an existing system?
 A description of a research prototype?